What is Apache Hive and HiveQL on Azure HDInsight?

 Tez is the default engine for Linux-based HDInsight clusters.

 The Apache Hive on Tez design documents contains details about the implementation choices and tuning configurations.

-To aid in debugging jobs ran using Tez, HDInsight provides the following web UIs that allow you to view details of Tez jobs:
+To aid in debugging jobs ran using Tez, HDInsight provides the following web UI that allows you to view details of Tez jobs: Use the Apache Ambari Tez view on Linux-based HDInsight.

 Low Latency Analytical Processing (LLAP)